-Whether you personally have a positive or negative view of fraternities and sororities, it’s important to consider both the pros and cons before reaching a decision.
-Rather than asking if sororities and fraternities are good or bad, you should ask if joining one is right for you.
+Whether you personally have a positive or negative view of fraternities and sororities, it is important to consider both the pros and cons before reaching a decision.
+Rather than asking if sororities and fraternities are good or bad, you should instead be investigating the idea of whether Greek Life is good for you.

 If you are considering joining a fraternity or sorority, here are some benefits you might gain as a result:

-Though most people immediately think about the connections they could make on campus with peers while in a fraternity or sorority, it is also beneficial to think about the connections you can make with alumni and the future members of your chapter.
+Most students view Greek life from a slightly skewed, student-based perspective.
+They might think about connections, but only those made with other students and peers.
+While your classmates are important connections to have, it is also beneficial to think about the connections you can make with alumni and the future members of your chapter.

 Sororities and fraternities often provide opportunities for alumni to stay connected with the on-campus community, which will give you the chance to network with people in your chosen field.
 The Greek life connection is usually a strong one, and alums might be more willing to give you tips or help you get an internship with their company.